solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 scenarios, and we could make the platform faster and more reliable."

-The execution layer of Data Intelligence Hub runs entirely on Azure database services, using the Azure Database for PostgreSQL Flexible Server and Azure Database for PostgreSQL services to support data availability without having to maintain a database operations infrastructure.
+The execution layer of Data Intelligence Hub runs entirely on Azure database services, using the Azure Database for PostgreSQL Flexible Server and Azure Database for PostgreSQL Flexible Server services to support data availability without having to maintain a database operations infrastructure.

 ### Children's Mercy Hospital